a-tharva/fort/README.md

 ## Development
 Still working on this project.<br>
-- The Erase functionality is currently not provided as it creates some issues, will add that in future.<br>
 - Next version will store everything in sqlite database instead of storing user details in json file.<br>
 - Copy Key option will be added to store key seperate as user want.
 - Password / username / website name rename feature will be added in next version